EMAIL SIGN UP

 Meet Sheila Armstrong

-I first heard of Torch at boarding school in Edinburgh, where Christian staff had left braille Torch magazines lying around.
+I first heard of Torch at boarding school in Edinburgh, where Christian staff had left Braille Torch magazines lying around.
 I was curious, so went along to the Edinburgh Torch fellowship group, where I was delighted to f ind that I could serve the Lord by giving out their literature.
 I went on to work for Torch from 1976 to 2021, doing several challenging jobs, the last of which was producing its Christian radio programme, Reflections.

 Meet Trevor Stammers

-I am a retired academic and doctor, married to Rachel who runs her own gardening business.
+I am a retired academic and doctor, married to Rachel, who runs her own gardening business.
 We both enjoy grandparenting our current set of 7 grandchildren with an age range of 7 months to 8 years.
-In 2010 I lost my sight suddenly and was completely blind for just over a month and partially sighted for 7 months after several operations at Moorfields Eye Hospital.
+In 2010, I lost my sight suddenly and was completely blind for just over a month and partially sighted for 7 months after several operations at Moorfields Eye Hospital.
 Torch Trust was a great help at that time.

 Meet Philip Rice

 My first real involvement with Torch began after Covid, when I started attending Torch House Coffee Mornings, where I now help with the music.
-I then volunteered to help at Torch Together holidays and I’m currently looking forward to my 10th holiday.
+I then volunteered to help at Torch Together holidays, and I’m currently looking forward to my 10th holiday.
 I feel very much at home as part of the Torch family.
-It’s a privilege to have been appointed as a trustee and I bring several years’ experience as an Information Systems Consultant to the role.
+It’s a privilege to have been appointed as a trustee, and I bring several years’ experience as an Information Systems Consultant to the role.

 Meet Brian Anderson